The Hunt (2012 film): Box office

 Given its estimated $3.8 million budget, the film was a financial success.
 Worldwide, it earned more than $16 million, including $7.9 million in Denmark.
 In the United States, it was shown in 47 theaters and earned $613,308.

 Critical response

-The film received universal acclaim.
-It has an approval rating of 93% on Rotten Tomatoes based on 134 reviews, with an average rating of 7.82/10; the website's critical consensus reads: "Anchored by Mads Mikkelsen's sympathetic performance, The Hunt asks difficult questions with the courage to pursue answers head on."
-On Metacritic, it has a score of 77 out of 100 based on 30 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 92% based on 131 reviews, with an average rating of 7.8/10.
+The site's critical consensus reads: "Anchored by Mads Mikkelsen's sympathetic performance, The Hunt asks difficult questions with the courage to pursue answers head on."